 Give it a try and let me know what you think.

-Add the toasted seeds with all the remaining ingredients into a hand blender and blitz to oblivion..
+Or add all the ingredients into a hand blender and blitz to oblivion

 Heat a large frying pan over a high eat and toast the fennel, cumin and coriander for 2-3 minutes, or until they smell fragrant.